Browse

 A GIS-MCDA Approach Addressing Economic-Social-Environmental Concerns for Selecting the Most Suitable Compressed Air Energy Storage Reservoirs

-Catarina R. Matos, Júlio F. Carneiro, Patrícia Pereira da Silva, Carla O. Henriques
+Catarina R. Matos, Júlio F. Carneiro, Patrícia Pereira da Silva, Carla O. Henriques.

 March 8, 2023 (v1)